The Glass Slipper Project helps teen girls prep for prom - hpherald.com

 The Glass Slipper Project is up and running again for the 2017 Prom season to assist teenage girls whose families cannot afford expensive prom dresses.

-The Glass Slipper Project (GSP) founded by Hyde Park native Dorian Cater, will take place on Saturday, April 22, and Saturday, April 29, from 9 a.m. to 4 p.m. at Price Elementary School, 4351 S. Drexel Blvd.
+The Glass Slipper Project (GSP) founded by Hyde Park native Dorian Cater, will have its second boutique event of the year on Saturday, April 29, from 9 a.m. to 4 p.m. at Price Elementary School, 4351 S. Drexel Blvd.

 Since its start in 1999, GSP has collected donations of dresses, shoes, jewelry, make-up and purses and sets up a boutique in the building of a vacant school for students in the Chicago area who may not be able to afford expensive prom dresses and accessories.